itucsdb1620/itucsdb15/docs/developer/index.rst

 **The project uses :**

-   * Python with Flask framework
+   * Python with Flask framework and Psycopg2 extension

    * HTML